SeekingFor/jfniki/readme.txt

 cab9533f4cb8: BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter? [suggestion from sethcg]

 Added features:
+a7fb95669db4: IDEA: linklint. checks version of all USK links and updates them [feature creep.]
 f9b66084244d: IDEA: USK insert from inside fniki (feature creep :-( ) [From a real user]
 08d1b85d8ddd: IDEA: Pillage glog graph drawing code from hg to improve discover versions UI
       from  http://selenic.com/repo/hg-stable/file/4ec34de8bbb1/hgext/graphlog.py